ilhan007/ui5con25-handson/docs/1_Getting_Started.md

   }
 ```

+**Important**

+As we are going to use the `@property` decorators a lot today, so let's explain it.

-**Note:** Whenever a component property (i.e., state) changes, the component automatically re-renders.wdio
+Properties, defined via the `@property` decorator are invalidating - whenever a property changes, the component automatically re-renders.

 <br>

 ### **`src/MyComponentTemplate.tsx`**

-This file defines the component's template using JSX.
+This file defines the component's `template` - the HTML markup that will be rendered whenever someone uses the web component's tag.

+The template is written in `JSX` (TSX) and it allows us to write HTML-like code inside JavaScript.
+We use its TypeScript flavour, `TSX`, benefiting from static type checking and advanced editor support.

 Currently, it’s minimal to give you a clean starting point.
+It shows how the event handler is attached and component's state is rendered.

 ```tsx